Hosting and bandwidth provided by MacAce.net.

 Nevertheless, for the adventurous, the always excellent AccelerateYourMac has a detailed "take apart" guide for the iMac G4 that covers upgrading the hard drive.
 The Italian Faqintosh also has very nice step-by-step instructions.

 Officially, Apple says that Macs running MacOS X 10.2 or higher released after June 2002 can use "big drives" -- those larger than 128 GB -- which would exclude the original iMac G4/700 (Flat Panel) and G4/800 (Flat Panel) models.
 However, third-parties have discovered that all iMac G4 models will support big drives running MacOS X 10.2 or later.
-For earlier versions of the MacOS -- including MacOS 9 -- a third-party driver, such as those from Intech or GenThree are required to use hard drives larger than 128 GB.
+For earlier versions of the MacOS -- including MacOS 9 -- a third-party driver, such as one from Intech is required to use hard drives larger than 128 GB.

 Site sponsor Other World Computing sells internal hard drives for the iMac G4 models as well as quick-and-easy external USB and Firewire hard drives that will work with the iMac G4 as well as other Macs.